dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 for corejoice in foo:
 ```

 causes all the Pythia models to fail the test.
-Fortunately, it turns
+Fortunately,\AT{ideally this is made more concrete, for example by referencing concrete rules or having a plot or table or something}
-out that many simpler typing rules do not exhibit such a strong
+many simpler typing rules do not exhibit such a strong
 reliance on variable naming and constants; in this case, it's the for
 loop that causes the model to be confused with certain variable
-names.
-Stay tuned in the future for a more in-depth exploration of how
+names. ^[Stay tuned in the future for a more in-depth exploration of how
 the models behave on individual typing rules with different contexts
-and variable names.
+and variable names.]

-Besides for the variable name and constant value dependency, this test
+## Interprocedural Analysis

-is on the simpler side.
-But we can challenge the model more, adding
+We can challenge the model more, adding
 layers of indirection between the source and sink of nullable values,
 and testing the model's _interprocedural_ understanding.
 Here's one
 such test: